Loading...

 Correct Answer: B

-Rational: A vitamin B12 deficiency can produce an anemia called pernicious anemia.
+Rationale: A vitamin B12 deficiency can produce an anemia called pernicious anemia.
 This is most commonly found in older adults and is characterized by macrocytosis.
 In other words, the red cells are larger than expected.
 Microcytosis may be seen in iron deficiency anemia or thalassemia.
 Leukocytosis refers to large numbers of white cells in the blood stream.
 Thrombocytosis refers to an increased number of platelets in the blood stream.

 Gastroenterology